|Secretary||Assistant Secretary||Competition Secretary||Press Secretary||Chairman||Assistant Chairman||President||Treasurer||

 RULE 1 The League shall be called the Wrexham & District Bowling League.

-All Clubs must have someone who is willing to be an Electronic contact for the League and it is desirable for Captain to submit results by e-mail.
+All Clubs must have someone who is willing to be an Electronic contact for the League and it is desirable for the Captain to enter the results onto the web site.

 RULE 2 The object of the League shall be to develop and promote the game of bowls within the rules of the BCGBA.

 RULE 3 Clubs and Teams applying to join the League must apply in writing to the League Secretary at least 14 days before the AGM together with a £20 entrance fee.
 Each member club shall pay an annual affiliation fee (see Rule 21).

 Entrance fee increased from £5.00 at AGM on 10.12 2012.

 RULE 4 The AGM shall be held on the second Monday in December when the election of Officers and business of the ensuing season will be dealt with.

 RULE 5 The AGM shall elect a President, Deputy President, Chairman, Vice Chairman, Secretary, Assistant Secretary, Treasurer, Competition Secretary, Fixture Secretary, Webmaster and Auditor.